Jimmy Crespo: Early life and career

 Jimmy Crespo was born in Brooklyn and raised by Puerto Rican-American parents (Jaime and Carmen) within a musical family.
 He has one brother, John Crespo.
 Crespo first took up the guitar at age 14.
 He joined his first band, The Knomes, shortly afterward.
 During his teenage years he became an accomplished guitarist, influenced by the stylings of such artists as The Yardbirds, Cream, The Beatles and Jimi Hendrix.
 Forming the New York club band Anaconda, Crespo drew the attention of industry figures, leading to session work with a number of high-profile artists such as Meat Loaf and Stevie Nicks, before he was recruited as lead guitarist and songwriter by producer Jimmy Iovine for the RCA-signed band Flame, which was fronted by powerful lead vocalist Marge Raymond.
-Flame released two albums: "Queen of the Neighborhood" in 1977 and "Flame" in 1978.
+Flame released two albums: Queen of the Neighborhood in 1977 and Flame in 1978.

 Aerosmith years

 Returning to session work following the breakup of Flame, Crespo attracted the attention of Aerosmith's management following the departure of Joe Perry from the band in 1979.
 Invited to audition for the vacant lead guitarist position, Crespo was asked to join Aerosmith in October 1979.
-Contributing a guitar solo to the song "3 Mile Smile" for the already recorded Night in the Ruts album, Crespo commenced touring with the band soon after joining.
+Contributing a guitar solo to the song "Three Mile Smile" for the already recorded Night in the Ruts album, Crespo commenced touring with the band soon after joining.
 The tour was hampered by the increasingly erratic state of the band's singer, Steven Tyler, at this stage heavily beset by drug addiction and suffering several on-stage collapses.
 Drummer Joey Kramer formed a band called Renegade during this time, and he recruited Marge Raymond to sing lead and front the band.
 Jimmy Crespo, Tom Hamilton and Bob Mayo completed the line-up.
-An album was recorded at the Power Station in NYC and was produced by Tony Bongiovi, but it has never been released.
+An album was recorded at the Power Station in New York and was produced by Tony Bongiovi, but it has never been released.
 Renegade is somewhat of a legend in the music industry and the tapes are much sought after by fans.
 Tyler, after realizing that Renegade was buzzing the industry and about to take off, came back to fulfill his contractual obligation to CBS.
-Renegade is referenced in several Aerosmith autobiographies.
+Renegade is referred to in several Aerosmith autobiographies.
 Crespo and Tyler soon forged a songwriting partnership.
 Crespo co-wrote Aerosmith's 1982 album Rock in a Hard Place with Tyler.